DBMS-org/DBMS/DESCRIPTIVE_USE_CASES.md

 - User Management interface must be accessible

 **Postconditions**:
-- User account is permanently removed from database (or deactivated based on policy)
+- User account is permanently removed (or deactivated based on policy)
 - All user-role associations are removed
 - User receives email notification of account deletion
 - Deletion event is logged